tsertkov/cdk-all-the-things/README.md

 # CDK All The Things

-Multi-region, multi-environment AWS CDK and Golang cloud application playground.
+Multi-account, multi-region, multi-environment AWS CDK and Golang cloud application playground.

 ## Prerequisites